foresterre/imagineer/README.md

 ##### Convert or apply operations on a set of images

-For the use case where you have a directory containing several (hundreds of) images which you like to convert to different format, or on which you perhaps want to apply certain image operations, `sic` provides built-in glob pattern matching.
+For the use case where you have a directory containing several (hundreds of) images which you like to convert to different format, or on which you perhaps want to apply certain image operations, `imagineer` provides built-in glob pattern matching.
 This mode can be used by providing the `--glob-input` and `--glob-output` options instead of `--input` and `--output` respectively.

 Examples:
-* To convert a directory of images from PNG to JPG, you can run sic with the following arguments: <br>
+* To convert a directory of images from PNG to JPG, you can run imagineer with the following arguments: <br>
-    * `sic --glob-input "*.png" --glob-output output_dir --output-format jpg"`
+    * `imagineer --glob-input "*.png" --glob-output output_dir --output-format jpg"`
 * To convert all images with the `jpg`, `jpeg` and `png` extensions to BMP:
-    * `sic --glob-input "*.{jpg, jpeg, png}" --glob-output output_dir --output-format bmp`
+    * `imagineer --glob-input "*.{jpg, jpeg, png}" --glob-output output_dir --output-format bmp`
 * To emboss all images in a folder (assuming it contains only supported image files and no folders):
-    * `sic --glob-input "*" --glob-output embossed_output --filter3x3 -1 -1 0 -1 1 1 0 1 1`
+    * `imagineer --glob-input "*" --glob-output embossed_output --filter3x3 -1 -1 0 -1 1 1 0 1 1`

 A few things worth noticing: 1) We use quotation marks (`"`) around the input argument, so our shell won't expand the glob pattern to a list of files.
 2) When using glob mode, our output (`--glob-output`) should be a folder instead of a file.
 3) We